astropy/astropy/docs/io/unified.rst

    Reading FITS files with time coordinate columns *may* fail.
 Astropy supports a large subset of these files, but there are still some FITS files which are not compliant with any aspect of the standard.
+   If you have such a file, please don't hesitate to let us know, e.g., by opening an issue in the issue tracker <https://github.com/astropy/astropy/issues>_.

    Also, reading a column having ``TTYPEn = ‘TIME’`` as `~astropy.time.Time` will fail if ``TUNITn`` for the column is not a FITS recognized time unit.